Comet1903/comet-camera-control/README.md

 There is no reason why you should use this to control your cursor.

 ### How to use
 Face your camera/webcam to a white sheet of paper.
 Face a black or dark object between the camera and the paper.
-For best results use a white pen with black tapt on the top.
+For best results use a white pen with black tape on the top.

 ## Setup
 ### Download and Install